amoddiog/DataScience_FinalProject/README.md

-# DataScience_FinalProject
+# Analysis of WNBA Stats

 ## Introduction
-Why was the project undertaken?
-What was the research question, the tested hypothesis or the purpose of the research?

 For this project, I have chosen to exam statistics from the Women's National Basketbal Association (WNBA).
 This project was undertaken to further develop my skills and understanding in data analysis.
 As a basketball player myself, I thought it would be interesting to see if there are any trends or relationships between the different types of stats.

 I decided to focus on three main research questions: